 Mid-Baja California Gopher Snake Photo by Patrick Houston Briggs Courtesy John Ginter

-The image ABOVE, the MID-BAJA or BIMARIS pattern class (as herpetologist Grismer refers to it) is found over most of the Baja California Peninsula from central Baja California Norte to close visinity of La Paz, Baja California Sur.
+The image ABOVE is the MID-BAJA or BIMARIS pattern class (as herpetologist Grismer refers to it.)
+The P. v. bimaris subspecies ranges from Valle la Trinidad south to the Isthmus of La Paz.
+It reportedly intergrades with P. v. vertebralis between La Paz of the Cape Region and La Presa Region(L. Grismer 2002, Sweet and Parker 1990).
 It lacks the grayish suffusion along the laterals and sports less than 50 dark dorsal markings with a darker less brilliant look than the other pattern class.

 Pituophis vertebralis bimaris

 Scanned Slide image by Pat Briggs Courtesy John Ginter